kanishka-linux/kawaii-player/README.md

 Alternatively, Torrent file can be directly played by opening it with kawaii-player using right-click context menu.
 If you've installed kawaii-player using .deb or AUR package, then you can use command 'kawaii-player path_to.torrent' to open torrent file, or 'kawaii-player magnet_link' for opening magnet links.
 Those who have installed the player using common method, have to use the command 'python -B ~/.config/kawaii-player/src/kawaii_player.py path_to.torrent_or_magnet_link'.

 This feature is based on libtorrent-rasterbar {which is being used by bittorrent clients like qBittorrent and deluge} and it's python3 bindings.
 If you've installed latest version of libtorrent-rasterbar then python3 bindings are included along with it.
-In systems where older version of libtorrent-rasterbar is installed (for example in Ubuntu 14.04) , users need to install python3-libtorrent to use this feature.
+In systems where older version of libtorrent-rasterbar is installed, users need to install python3-libtorrent to use this feature.

 Once Torrent streaming will start, a progress bar will appear to the right side, which will show basic information about torrent.
 If user will click on this progress bar then they will get controls for stopping torrent and for setting upload/download speed.